jhallen/joes-sandbox/vivado/README.md

     cd example_fpga
     vivado &

-Go through the usual sequence of creating a project, but not check any of the boxes that say "copy into project":
+Go through the usual sequence of creating a project, but do not check any of the boxes that say "copy into project":

 ![image](images/create_1.png)